Google Apps for Students FAQ

 Google Talk client can be downloaded at:

-You will only be able to restore deleted messages from your "Trash" folder that are not more than 30 days old.
+For Students using Gmail, You will only be able to restore deleted messages from your "Trash" folder that are not more than 30 days old.

 A. Access through your mobile browser

-Access to your student Gmail account using your mobile device's web browser will depend on the robustness of your web browser.
+Access to your student Google account using your mobile device's web browser will depend on the robustness of your web browser.
 The web browsers on the iPhone and Palm Pre are able to to render Gmail without a problem.
 Blackberry devices have difficulty rendering complex web sites.
 Listed below are the direct web links to your student gmail:

-B. Using your Mobile Device to sync your mail using POP or IMAP Services
+B. Using your Mobile Device to sync your mail using POP or IMAP Services (Students ONLY)

 This option is only available using a "Secondary Password" .
 See web link below for instructions on setting up a secondary password and configuring your mobile device for IMAP.